unfulvio/wp-php-console/README.txt

 WP PHP Console allows you to handle WordPress PHP errors & exceptions, dump variables, execute PHP code remotely and many other things using Google Chrome extension PHP Console and PhpConsole server library.

+For support and pull requests, please refer to https://github.com/nekojira/wp-php-console and read the instructions there - thank you.

 == Installation ==

 Install as any other WordPress plugin from your WordPress dashboard or through direct upload to server.
 In the latter case: